UNIVERSITY OF WISCONSIN River Falls

-The next DEPARTMENT OPEN HOUSE will be held on Tuesday, November 11th, 2014 (4:00 to 7:00).
-This event will take place in the Wyman Education Building, Room 118, on the UWRF campus.
-This Open House will include Q & A with the faculty, interactions with current students and alumni, and tours of program facilities and resources.
-Prospective applicants to the Counseling graduate program are highly encouraged to attend (come and go any time between 4:00 and 7:00).
-For additional details, contact Dr. Mark Gillen, Department Chair.
+The next DEPARTMENT OPEN HOUSE will be held during the Spring 2015 semester, date and time TBD.
+This Open House will include interactions with current students and alumni, Q&A with faculty, and tours of program facilities and resources.
+Prospective applicants to the Counseling graduate program are highly encouraged to attend.
+For additional details, contact Dr. Mark Gillen, Department Chair, at email@example.com.

 Professional school counselors are uniquely trained to serve all students in a K-12 setting, designing, implementing, and evaluating comprehensive school counseling programs.
 Check out more here!

 Program Admission Deadlines: